 Fees: Students are charged an $840 university fee that cover the experiences and services that complement and support academics, a $170 student government fee.
-In Medical Year 1 and 2, there is an additional $430 dining fee.
+In Medical Year 1 and 2, there is an additional $440 dining fee.

 USMLE Exams: A one-time expense is allotted for the cost of taking the USMLE Step 1 and Step 2 CK Exams.

 Living Allowance: The living expense portion of the budget (rent, meals, utilities and personal expenses) is listed for students who are living in an off-campus apartment as well as for those who are living at home with parent(s).
 These amounts are based on information from the Bureau of Labor Statistics (BLS) and the Consumer Price Index Urban (CPI-U) for the Northeast as of December 2020.
 The moderate Year 1, 10-month budget for both living situations does not include living expenses for the summer or other debt.